juananmonte/juananmonte/README.md

 I am currently expanding my knowledge on **Recommendations systems, MLOPS, Computer Vision, Kubernetes, Ultralytics and Production**

-You can reach me on LinkedIn: [linkedin.com/in/juanmontenegro795](linkedin.com/in/juanmontenegro795) or download my cv (english or spanish) if you have more questions about my work.
+You can reach me on LinkedIn: [linkedin.com/in/juanmontenegro795](linkedin.com/in/juanmontenegro795) or download my cv (english or spanish) in the " about_me" repo if you have more questions about my work.

 If you have job related opportunities, please message me through linkedin.
 I will answer as soon as possible!